SirWumpus/post4/doc/tools.md

 - - -
 #### ?
 ( `aaddr` -- )
-Display the value stored at `aaddr`.
+Display the cell value stored at `aaddr`.

 - - -
 #### AHEAD